Sort Data in a Visualisation

-If you do not select a field before sorting, the default behaviour is to sort the deepest dimension.
+If you don’t select a field before sorting, the default behaviour is to sort the deepest dimension.

 - Choose the appropriate sort button (ascending or descending) in the toolbar.

-For example, in the gif above, the sort is applied to Hue unless the Material field is selected prior to sorting.
+In this example, the sort is applied to Hue unless the Material field is selected before sorting.
 The toolbar sort also applies to the leftmost measure, in this case Metric B. To sort by Metric A, it would be necessary to reverse their order on the Columns shelf or use another method of sorting.
-(To see the effect of sorting by Material, Hue is removed from the view.
-This makes it easier to see how the sort was computed.)
+This example demonstrates the effect of sorting by Material.
+Hue is removed from the view.

 Sort by drag and drop

-To manually sort, select a header in a viz or on a legend and drag it to the correct location – a heavy black line indicates where it will go.
+To manually sort, select a header in a viz or on a legend and drag it to the correct location – a heavy black line indicates where to drop the header.